Dalton-V/pokemonautomation.github.io/docs/Programs/PokemonLZA/AutoFossil.md

 ## Program Description

 Hunt alpha and/or shiny fossil Pokémon by repeatedly reviving them and checking them in box.
-For efficiency, the program always chooses the first option when selecting which fossil to revive.

 <img src="images/AutoFossil.jpg">